 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Karol Bagh air is currently 43.8 times above the WHO annual air quality guideline value
+PM2.5 concentration in Karol Bagh is currently 34.1 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 138 US AQI

 |Monday, Dec 12|